reiver/guide-org/specialty/engineering/README.md

 ## Definitions: Engineering

+The word “engineer” & “engineering” has evolved a bit over time.
+Here are 3 different definitions, in chronological order:

 **engineering** (noun): The art of managing engines.

 **engineering** (noun): The art of directing the artillery of an army.

 **engineering** (noun): Any art where one is designing and constructing.

+For us, the last one is relevant.

 ## Definition: Software Engineering

+This then gives us the definition of **software engineer**.

 **software engineering** (noun): The art of designing and constructing software.

 ## Title Ladder

+In an organization, a **software engineer** is given **ranks**.

+The following describes the **ranks**.

 | Title                 | Description                                                                                                     |
 |-----------------------|-----------------------------------------------------------------------------------------------------------------|